MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-offline.md

 <a name="download"><a/>
 ## Download setup prerequisites

 Using an internet-connected computer, download .NET Core.
-The R Server installer for **mrsdeploy** is built on .NET Core.
+When configuring R Server to operationalize your analytics or for remote execution, the administration tool you use is built on .NET Core.
 Unless you edit the install script to exclude an **mrsdeploy** installation, you will need .NET Core to run Setup.

 The file names are `dotnet-dev-centos-x64.1.0.0-preview2-003131.tar.gz` and TBD.